-In winter, Mount Sunapee offers great skiing for the family with varied terrain – easy green circles alongside challenging black diamonds – ideal skiers and snowboarders of all abilities.
+In winter, Mount Sunapee offers great skiing for the family with varied terrain – easy green circles alongside challenging black diamonds.
+Its an ideal skiers and snowboarders of all abilities.
 In the Summer and Fall, Mount Sunapee has a recreational park that includes mountain biking, zip lines, and aerial courses.
 And the on-mountain hiking trails deliver breathtaking views of Lake Sunapee below.
 For the yoga enthusiast, a local instructor offers yoga classes on top of Mount Sunapee or on a Lake Sunapee’s Newbury harbor dock during the summer months.

 This area has become a very popular destination, mainly because of its proximity to the Boston metro area, as well as easy access for those coming north on I91 from Massachusetts and Connecticut.
 The Lake Sunapee region is also within a 30-minute drive to one of the top hospitals in the U.S., Dartmouth Hitchcock Medical Center – another big plus!

 Photo Credit: visitnh.gov

 Over the past few years, we’ve worked on several Lake Winnipesaukee projects, including homes in Meredith, Wolfeboro, Tuftonboro, and Moultonborough.
-We’ve taken part in the creation of large vacation homes and small family cottages, built for generations to come.
-Also near Lake Winnipesaukee are a few other lakes that make up this Lakes Region of New Hampshire.
-Other smaller but popular lakes include Lake Winnisquam, Lake Wentworth, Squam Lake, and Newfound Lake.
+We’ve taken part in creating large vacation homes and small family cottages built for generations to come.
+Along with Lake Winnipesaukee are a few other lakes that make up this Lakes Region of New Hampshire.
+The popular lakes include Lake Winnisquam, Lake Wentworth, Squam Lake, and Newfound Lake.

 Beautiful hybrid timber frame home built in Meredith, New Hampshire right on Lake Winnipesaukee.

 Are you interested in learning more about building a home in the Lakes Region?
 Call us to discuss your ideas.
 Our project managers are very familiar with the area.